 There are about 19 different flavors.
 For chocolate lovers, Quest has a generous number of options, like Caramel chocolate chunk, White chocolate raspberry, mint chocolate chunk, and many more.
 The good news is that each bar has less than 2g of sugar.
 Your quest for tasty low-sugar protein bars can end here.

 Quest bars have 14g of fiber each.
 As they say, fiber is key to a healthy bowel, and this bar gives all that and more.
 They are a tad too expensive than other bars, though.

 This bar has a minimalistic white wrapper with tempting images of butter pecan, a cinnamon roll, or a blueberry cobbler on the wrapper.
 They are the many flavors that the One bar is available in.
 In total, the brand offers 17 different ones.
 Each bar will give you 20g of protein, and around 8g of fiber.

 For those who are wary of the high calories, One also offers mini 80-calorie bars in limited flavors.
 These are packed with 7g of protein each.
-That apart, they also have a line of One Plant vegan bars that are made with plant-based protein.
-Whatever be your preference, this bar can be ‘the one’ for you.
+Apart, they also have a line of One Plant vegan bars that are made with plant-based protein.
+Whatever your preference, this bar can be the one for you.

 3. Kirkland Protein Bar

 Kirkland’s protein bars are designed to taste just like a bar of chocolate.
 But unlike a ‘general’ chocolate bar, this one has a negligible amount of sugar.
 A natural sweetener like stevia is used to give it a pleasant sweet taste.
 In comparison with other protein bars, this has a large number of proteins, about 21g per 60g of the product.
 Even the content of fiber in the bar is quite high compared to other brands.